LeetSync/LeetSync/README.md

 ## Get Started

-To configure LeetSync, follow these steps:
+To configure LeetSync2, follow these steps:

 1. Click on the extension icon in your Chrome toolbar.
 2. In the popup window, Give Access via Github.